Advaith3600/PowerToys-Run-Currency-Converter/README.md

 3. Add an entry for each alias you want to create.
 Each entry should have the format `"alias": "currency_code"`.
 For example, to alias "dollar" to "usd", add the following entry: `"dollar": "usd"`.
 4. Save the `alias.json` file.

-Please note that when creating aliases, ensure that the alias key does **not** contain any numbers or spaces and is in lowercase.
+Please note that when creating aliases, ensure that the alias key does **not** contain any numbers or spaces.

 Once you have set up the aliases, you can use them in your currency conversions.
 For example, instead of typing `$$ 100 usd to eur`, you can simply type `$$ 100 dollar to euro`.